sampsyo/fake1/src/doc/language.md

 Just an expression, using a built-in binding for `print` that makes it look like a function:

-    $(print "Hello, world!")
+    _ <- $(print "Hello, world!")

 The same, but via a user-defined "function":

     (greet :s) -> $(print $(cat "Hello, " $s "!"));
-    $(greet "world")
+    _ <- $(greet "world")

-That tiny example reveals two unfortunate aspects of the syntax: the semicolon, which should really be whitespace, and the extra parentheses on the LHS of the binding.
+That tiny example reveals three unfortunate aspects of the syntax:

+* The semicolon, which should really be whitespace.
+* The extra parentheses on the LHS of the binding.
 A tuple should probably be implied, and a single-element tuple should be equivalent to an atom.
+* Expressions evaluated only for their side effects still need to bind to some name.
+We could could consider allowing bare expressions.

-Maybe this should be sugar.
+Maybe these can be hidden with sugar.

 One more step shows how bindings work like variables:

     who <- "world";
-    $(greet $who)
+    _ <- $(greet $who)

 The left-arrow binding isn't really material this time, but it decides when the expression is evaluated.
 Since the language is dynamically scoped, "when" matters.